ygboucherk/ygboucherk/README.md

 I'm Yanis, a developper from France (there isn't only baguette and wine there xD)

-Favourite languages : Solidity, python
+Favorite languages : Solidity, python

 Fun fact : I dont say "CPU overheating" but "comfortable heating keyboard"